Instructional Design

 Reflection

 In ETEC 5440 under the tutelage of Professor Medrano, my group created a robust module to teach other instructional designers about the technology of Cascading Style Sheets as part of a larger course on updating the look and feel of a moodlecloud course.
-I was extremely engaged with the group and I learned and retained more from the group project than I did from individual projects I've undertaking during this Master's program.
+I was extremely engaged with the group and I learned and retained more from the group project than I did from individual projects I've undertaken during this Master's program.

-Currently, my preferred role in instructional design is the actual creation of the learning assessts.
+Currently, my preferred role in instructional design is the actual creation of the learning assets.
 I've been a designer, typesetter, and production artist for my entire adult life, so getting things designed and built is second-nature to me.
 I'm still learning the theoretical underpinnings of our work as instructional designers, but working with my teammates on the design allowed me to lean on them for the feedback about theoretical alignment while I built assests and refined them with their help.

 Becoming an instructional designer is changing my personal paradigm to view other fields and technologies that I'm familiar with in the context of ID.
-I'm realizing that practices from other realms like project managment and marketing are germane to instructional design.
-For example, the principles explained in the Four Disciplines of Execution (4DX) have a lot to do with harnessing motivation of individuals and teams to acheive goals.
+I'm realizing that practices from other realms like project management and marketing are germane to instructional design.
+For example, the principles explained in the Four Disciplines of Execution (4DX) have a lot to do with harnessing motivation of individuals and teams to achieve goals.

 Creating learning deliveries the ADDIE model was very helpful to my understanding of the process.
-I'm going to spend some time going back over learning deliveries that I created before learning to evaluate the outcomes and align the assessments and activities with the course objectives and the studen learning outcomes.
+I'm going to spend some time going back over learning deliveries that I created before learning to evaluate the outcomes and align the assessments and activities with the course objectives and the student learning outcomes.
 As a life-long designer, one is never done.